Signs of universality in the structure of culture: Long-term cultural diversity and short-term collective behavior

 \section{Long-term cultural diversity and short-term collective behavior}

-This section focuses on two quantities that are evaluated on sets of cultural vectors, namely the LTCD and STCB quantities mentioned above, which are defined in the same way as in Ref. \cite{Valori}.
-Each of these quantities is based, explicitly or implicitly, on the idea of trait dynamics driven by social influence in a population of interacting agents.
-Each agent is associated, for the initial conditions, to one of the cultural vectors in the SCV that is studied.
+This section focuses on two quantities that are evaluated on sets of cultural vectors, namely the LTCD and STCB quantities mentioned above.
+These are based on the ideas of cultural and opinion dynamics, respectively, driven by social influence in a population of interacting agents -- as explained below, multidimensional cultural dynamics is explicitly implemented in LTCD, while unidimensional opinion dynamics is implicitly implemented in STCB.
+Each agent is associated to one of the cultural vectors in the SCV that is studied.
 For simplicity, both quantities assume that there is no physical space nor a social network that would constrain the interactions between agents.
-In both cases, the interactions are assumed to only be constrained by how the agents are distributed in the cultural space.
-Specifically, only if the distance between two cultural vectors is smaller than the bounded confidence threshold $\omega$ are the two agents able to influence each other's opinions in favor of local consensus.
-This effectively says that there needs to be enough similarity between the cultural traits of two people if any of them is to convince the other of anything.
-This picture is inspired by assimilation-contrast theory \cite{Sherif}, Ref. \cite{Flache} being the first study that explicitly uses the bounded-confidence threshold in the context of trait dynamics, after having already been in use in the context of opinion dynamics for some time -- see Ref. \cite{Lorenz} for an overview.
+In both cases, the interactions are assumed to only be constrained by how the agents are distributed in cultural space.
+Specifically, only if the distance between two cultural vectors is smaller than the bounded confidence threshold $\omega$ are the two agents able to influence each other's opinions in favor of local consensus: there needs to be enough similarity between the cultural traits of two people if any of them is to convince the other of anything.
+This picture is inspired by assimilation-contrast theory~\cite{Sherif}, Ref.~\cite{Flache} being the first study that explicitly uses the bounded-confidence threshold in the context of cultural dynamics, after having already been in use in the context of opinion dynamics for some time -- see Ref.~\cite{Lorenz} for an overview.
 The bounded confidence threshold $\omega$ functions like a free parameter on which both the LTCD and the STCB quantities depend, for any given SCV.